 Entrepreneurs often seek to find out how much revenue their future business can generate.
 Therefore, before making investments, shareholders calculate how much money their equity can bring during the year.

-Although the capital turnover ratio may seem generalized, it demonstrates how efficiently a certain brand uses its invested capital to generate sales and obtain profit.
-A high ratio shows that the business effectively utilizes the invested money and the business is running smoothly.
-A low ratio shows that a company ineffectively uses invested funds (too much inventory and accounts receivable) that can result in debts or obsolete inventory.
+Although the capital turnover ratio may seem generalized, it demonstrates how efficiently a brand uses its invested capital to generate sales and obtain profit.
+A high ratio shows that the business effectively utilizes the invested money, and everything is running smoothly.
+A low ratio indicates that a company uses invested funds ineffectively (too much inventory and accounts receivable), resulting in debts or obsolete inventory.

-Now that you know some important basics, let’s proceed to calculations of capital turnover.
+Now that we have set that straight, let's proceed to calculations of capital turnover.

 How to Calculate Capital Turnover

-- total sales are the annual sales of a certain company;
+- total sales are the annual sales of a company;

-- shareholder’s equity is the number of funds invested by stockholders in a particular business from the beginning till the date of capital turnover calculations.
+- shareholder's equity is the number of funds invested by stockholders from the beginning till the date of capital turnover calculations.

 How to Improve Capital Turnover